HewlettPackard/squest/docs/manual/service_catalog.md

 # Lifecycle management

+## Populate the service catalog

+Once Squest is linked to a Tower/AWX server, "services" can be added into the catalog.

+A service is composed of `operations` that are pointers to "job templates" present in Tower/AWX.

+A service has at least one operation of type `CREATE` that allows to provision the resource.

+A service can have then multiple operation of type `UPDATE` and `DELETE` that allow to manage the lifecycle of instances that have been created via the `CREATE` operation.

+>**Note:** Surveys in Squest are actually surveys attached to each job templates in your Tower/AWX.
+Squest can only disable the ones that you don't want to be filled by your end users.
+Those fields, if declared as mandatory on Tower/AWX, will need to be filled anyway by the admin when approving a request.

 ## Provisioning a service

 When a user request for the first time a service, an instance is created automatically and set to "pending" state on Squest.